harshal2451/crypto-traker/README.md

 ## Overview

 This project is a Crypto Tracker application with a frontend built using Next.js and a backend built using Express and TypeScript.
-The application displays cryptocurrency details fetched from an API and includes features such as a data table and dropdowns using Ant Design (antd).
+The application displays cryptocurrency details fetched from an API **(Live Coin Watch) ** and includes features such as a data table and dropdowns using Ant Design (antd).

 ## Prerequisites